Kumari-430/movie-app/README.md

 ### Installing:

-1.creating react-app
+1.creating react-app <br>
 2.Installed react-rotuter and react-router-dom :
 With react-router-dom, we can define the routes for different sections of your movie app.
 For example, you might have routes for the homepage, movie details page, search results page, user profile page, and more.
-Each route corresponds to a specific component that should be rendered when the user navigates to that particular URL.
+Each route corresponds to a specific component that should be rendered when the user navigates to that particular URL. <br>
 3.material-ui :
 Material-UI is a popular React UI framework that provides a set of pre-designed, customizable components and styles based on Google's Material Design guidelines.
 It simplifies the process of creating visually appealing and responsive user interfaces in React applications.